 Most of us have seen that sticky goo that oozes from trees, well, bees carry it home in their pollen baskets and line the interior of brood cells as a vital procedure to ensure a clinically clean environment.

 This substance is known as propolis.

 Propolis is a natural antibiotic

 and works against harmful bacteria without destroying the friendly

 bacteria the body needs, and in certain honey products some of this

-propolis will land up in the honey and become part of healing with
+propolis will land up in the honey.

 Folk lore and healing with honey has offered honey through the ages for all sorts of tummy problems, in reality, raw unprocessed honey is believed to strengthen the lining of the stomach and limits the growth of the ulcer causing bacteria, due to its high anti-bacterial qualities.